lightning/bolts/07-routing-gossip.md

     - MUST set the `direction` bit of `flags` to 0.
   - otherwise:
     - MUST set the `direction` bit of `flags` to 1.
-  - MUST set bits which are not assigned a meaning to 0.
+  - MUST set bits that are not assigned a meaning to 0.
   - MAY create and send a `channel_update` with the `disable` bit set to 1, to signal a channel's temporary unavailability (e.g. due to a loss of connectivity) OR permanent unavailability (e.g. prior to an on-chain